projectcipher/cipher/guides/thugify/README.md

 Let's move on to performing the actual **thugifying** part of the string we got in the last part. 🏀

 ###Adding the `", dawg"` to the `add` Variable
-We need to store the variable with the words from the input box and then **add** the word `", dawg"` to it
+We need to store the variable with the words from the input box and then **add** the word `", dawg"` to it.

 `var add = div + ", dawg";`

-This line takes the tsring we got in the last section (variable div) from the input box, and adds `", dawg"` to the end of it, and then stores it into a new variable named `add`
+This line takes the string we got in the last section (the variable div) from the input box, and adds `", dawg"` to the end of it, and then stores it into a new variable named `add`

 Adding the two strings together is called `Concatenation.` Ya fancy, huh?